ecmwf/metview-python/docs/grib.rst

 ..
 Computes the specified percentiles for a given fieldset.
 This is a Metview icon function, for detailed documentation please see Percentile.

+.. py:function:: pressure(lnsp, [levels])
-.. py:function:: pressure(lnsp, [levels, fs_target])
+.. py:function:: pressure(lnsp, fs_levels)
+   :noindex:

-   Computes the pressure (in Pa) from the logarithm of surface pressure (lnsp) on a list of ECMWF model levels.
+   Computes the pressure (in Pa) on a list of ECMWF model levels from ``lnsp`` (logarithm of surface pressure).

-   :param lnsp: input fieldset containing an lnsp field (its ecCodes paramId must be 152).
+   :param lnsp: fieldset containing an lnsp field (its ecCodes paramId must be 152!)
    :type lnsp: :class:`Fieldset`
    :param levels: the target model level or levels
    :type levels: int or list of ints
-   :param fs_target: fielsdet defining the target model levels
+   :param fs_levels: fielsdet defining the target model levels
-   :type fs_target:  :class:`Fieldset`
+   :type fs_levels:  :class:`Fieldset`
    :rtype: :class:`Fieldset`

    If only ``lnsp`` is specified the pressure is computed for the full model level range defined by the GRIB header of ``lnsp``.

    If ``levels`` is specified it defines the output model level(s).
+For a **single level** ``levels`` must be number, while for **multiple levels** it must be a list.

-   If ``fs_target`` is specified the target levels are taken from its fields.
+   If ``fs_levels`` is specified the target levels are taken from its fields.

    Missing values in ``lnsp`` are retained in the output fieldset.

    .. warning::
       This function is obsolete, use :func:`unipressure` instead.

+.. py:function:: rmask(fs, circle)
-.. py:function:: rmask(fs, circle_or_lat, [lon, radius])
+.. py:function:: rmask(fs, lat, lon, radius)
+   :noindex:

-   For each field in ``fs`` creates a field containing grid point values of 0 or 1 according to whether their distance to given geographical location is larger or smaller than a given radius.
+   For each field in ``fs`` creates a field containing grid point values of 0 or 1 according to whether their distance to a given geographical location is larger or smaller than a given radius.
 0 is assigned to points outside the radius and 1 to points inside the radius.

    :param fs: input fieldset
    :type fs: :class:`Fieldset`
-   :param circle_or_lat: the circle as list in the form of [lat, lon, radius] or the latitude coordinate of the centre of the circle
+   :param circle: circle as a list of [lat, lon, radius]
-   :type circle_or_lat: list of float
+   :type circle_or_lat: list
+   :param float lat: latitude coordinate of the centre of the circle
    :param float lon: longitude coordinate of the centre of the circle
    :param float radius: radius of the circle in m
    :rtype: :class:`Fieldset`